lukemurraynz/terraform-azurerm-avm-res-api-apimanagement/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-apimanagement-apimanagement

-This is a template repo for Terraform Azure Verified Modules.
+This is a module that deploys Azure API Management.

 <!-- markdownlint-disable MD033 -->
 ## Requirements